Steal our articles (no, really)

 Using the “republish” button that accompanies every article is the easiest way to meet our guidelines, which are as follows.

 Republishing guidelines, for print and online

 - Unless you have express permission from the author, you can’t edit our material, except to reflect relative changes in time, location and editorial style.
 (For example, "yesterday" can be changed to "last week," and "Canberra, ACT." to "Canberra" or "here").
-If you need to materially edit our content, please contact our External Relations Manager.
+If you need to materially edit our content, please contact us.

 - You have to credit our authors and partner institutions — ideally in the byline.
 We prefer “Author Name, Institution” (for example, John Smith, Australian National University).

 - You have to credit The Conversation — ideally at the top of the article and include our logo — with a link back to either our home page, The Conversation, or (preferably) the specific article URL on The Conversation website.

 - If space is tight, you can run the first few lines of the article and then say: “Read the full article on The Conversation” with a link back to the article page on our site.